-Jata and her husband Samuel, with their five children, Mirnophta, 23; Manoucheka, 21; Fanuel, 13; Samantha, 12; and Kinsly, 8, have partnered with St. Lucie Habitat for Humanity to build their home and achieve their American Dream.
+Jata and her husband Samuel, along with their five children; Mirnophta 23, Manoucheka 21, Fanuel 13, Samantha 12, and Kinsly 8, have partnered with St. Lucie Habitat for Humanity to achieve the strength and stability of homeownership.

-The Moise family has an overwhelming amount of anxiety at home, because they live in a constant state of fear for their safety.
-From drive-by shootings and fights in the neighborhood, to unwanted knocks at the front door, Jata and Samuel are always looking over their shoulder for the safety of their children's lives.
-This unsafe environment disrupts the children from their studies and limits their outside leisure activities.
-The safety and stability of home life is of the greatest concern to the Moise Family.
+In their current home, the Moise family lives in a constant state of worry about their safety.
+From drive-by shootings and neighborhood fights to unwanted knocks at the front door, Jata and Samuel live in fear for their children's lives.
+This unsafe environment disrupts the children's studies and limits their outdoor

-In order to support his family, Samuel had to leave Haiti, due to the lack of opportunity and upward mobility.
-Then after the passing of Jata’s parents, Jata was forced to make the same, extremely difficult decision.
-In hopes of making a better life for their family, Samuel and Jata left their two daughters and other loved ones behind.
-They decided to move to the United States in pursuit of the American Dream.
-However, living in the States has been difficult too - there is a language barrier, unsafe neighborhoods, and poor housing conditions.
-Jata has worked as a housekeeper at the Marriot Hotel for over fourteen years, yet, she still struggles to make ends meet.
-She said, “It is depressing knowing that financially, I am unable to provide the most important thing that my children need to survive.”
-Despite the hardship and distance, about ten years later, Jata and Samuel happily reunited with their oldest daughters, Mirnophta and Manoucheka.
-Today, the entire Moise family looks forward to their Habitat home and their American Dream.
+In order to support his family, Samuel had to leave Haiti.
+Shortly after the passing of her parents, Jata was forced to make the same, extremely difficult decision.
+With the hope of making a better life for their family, Samuel and Jata had no choice but to leave two daughters behind.
+Living in the States has been difficult with the language barrier, unsafe neighborhoods, and poor housing conditions.
+For over fourteen years, Jata has worked as a housekeeper at the Marriot Hotel, struggling to make ends meet.
+“It is depressing knowing that financially, I am unable to provide the most important thing that my children need to survive,” said Jata.
+Despite hardship and distance, Jata and Samuel were reunited with their oldest daughters, Mirnophta and Manoucheka.
+Today, the entire Moise family looks forward to their new, safe, affordable Habitat home.